Thursday, November 07, 2024

 Call into the Circle of Love and Justice

 You are all welcome here, no matter what you have experienced in the last week.
-You are all welcome here because as Unitarian Universalists, we honor the worth and dignity of every single person.
+We know each person here is whole, holy, and worthy.
 It is a blessing you were born.
-My name is Rev.Amy Beltaine, and I am honored to minister to this congregation on this day.
 From the diversity of our experience we gather.
 And into the common bond of our humanity we join- hoping to find home.
 Hoping to find neighbors.
 Hoping to find solace.
 And hoping -even against hope - to find that spark of forward movement that we need to get up again tomorrow morning and love our children - to do the work we are called to do - to bind up the broken, to preach the good news, and to be present with each other in our pain and in our fear.
 What each of us knows about the sacred is a piece of the truth

 It matters what you do.
 You don’t have to do it alone.